YinHK-gameDev/unity-learn/lighting/lights.md

 Cookies may support different features depending on the render pipeline you are using.
 Cookies are an efficient way of simulating complex lighting effects with minimal or no runtime performance impact.
 Effects you can simulate with cookies include caustics, soft shadows, and light shapes.

+#### Enabling and disabling baked cookies
+> For Projects created in Unity 2020.1 or above, baked cookies are enabled for Baked Lights and Mixed Lights in the Progressive Lightmapper by default.

+You can toggle whether cookies are enabled for Baked Lights and Mixed Lights in the Progressive Lightmapper in the Editor settings window.

+- Open the Project Settings window (**Edit > Project Settings**).
+- Choose Editor to open the Editor settings.
+- Navigate to the Graphics section.
+- Toggle Enable **baked cookies support**.

 ### ref
 https://docs.unity3d.com/Manual/Lighting.html